Cultural diplomacy: Exhibitions

 Exhibitions were often used during the Cold War to demonstrate culture and progress by both the United States and the Soviet Union.

 In 1959, the American National Exhibition was held on Sokolniki Park in Moscow.
 The exhibition was opened by Vice President Richard Nixon and attended by Walt Disney, Buckminster Fuller, William Randolph Hearst, and senior executives from Pepsi, Kodak and Macy's.
 It featured American consumer goods, cars, boats, RCA color TVs, food, clothing, etc., and samples of American products such as Pepsi.
 There was a typical American kitchen set up inside in which spectators could watch a Bird's Eye frozen meal be prepared.
 An IBM RAMAC computer was programmed to answer 3,500 questions about America in Russian.
 The most popular question was "what is the meaning of the American Dream?"
 The Soviets tried to limit the audience by only giving tickets to party members and setting up their own rival exhibition.
 But ultimately people came, and the souvenir pins that were given out turned up in every corner of the country.
 The Soviets banned printed material, but the Americans gave it out anyway.
 The most popular items were the Bible and a Sears catalogue.
 The guides for the exhibition were American graduate students, including African Americans and women, who spoke Russian.

 This gave Russians the ability to speak to real Americans and ask difficult questions.
 The ambassador to Moscow, Llewellyn Thompson, commented that "the exhibition would be 'worth more to us than five new battleships."
-Exhibitions like this were used to display the best a culture had to offer and basically show off in a way that appeared non threatening and even friendly.

 Exchanges

 The usefulness of exchanges is based on two assumptions- some form of political intent lies behind the exchange and the result will have some sort of political effect.
 The idea is that exchanges will create a network of influential people abroad that will tie them to their host country and will appreciate their host country more due to their time spent there.
 Exchanges generally take place at a young age, giving the host country the opportunity to create an attachment and gain influence at a young impressionable age.

 An example of exchanges is the United States' Fulbright Program.

+The US and Soviet Union hosted a range of educational exchange programs during the Cold War.

 TV, music, film

 Popular entertainment is a statement about the society which it is portraying.
 These cultural displays can carry important messages regarding individualism, consumer choices and other values.
 For example, Soviet audiences watching American films learned that Americans owned their own cars, did not have to stand in long lines to purchase food, and did not live in communal apartments.
-These observations were not intended to be political messages when Hollywood created the films, but they none-the-less carried a message.
+These observations were not intended to be political messages when Hollywood created the films, but they nonetheless carried them.